wanghaisheng/responsive-landing-page-starter/content/blog/en/wcag-how-to-implement-web-accessibility-1.md

 ---
 An accessible application is one that anyone, even individuals with disabilities, can use.
 Unfortunately, Many organizations ignore accessibility during development.
 Companies often perceive accessibility as a feature rather than a necessity, which results in web content accessibility guidelines (WCAG) remaining overlooked until they fade off in the backlog.
 Prioritizing accessibility might even feel extraneous to users we assume are non-disabled.

 Accessibility, however, is not a feature: it is a social issue.
-Everyone has the right to access the internet and companies need to make sure they are creating their applications in a way that allows people with disabilities to use them.
-Failing to do so is a human rights violation that exposes an organization to lawsuits.
+Everyone has the right to access the internet, and companies need to make sure they create their applications to allow people with disabilities to use them.
 To help improve accessibility, organizations can educate teams, recruit in-house experts, and even get 3rd party services to support repair processes.

 Here are some things to think about when creating an accessibility strategy for your application.